mork-optimization/mork/docs/examples/TSP.md

     }
 ```

+!!! tip
-> 💡 _Tip_: Take a look at the Javadocs of the util classes such as `CollectionUtil` and `ArrayUtil`, they may contain commonly used methods that are not implemented in the Java API.
+    Take a look at the Javadocs of the util classes such as `CollectionUtil` and `ArrayUtil`, they may contain commonly used methods that are not implemented in the Java API.
 Are you missing some methods?
 Open an issue or submit a pull request!

 ## 4. Our first algorithms and experiments